-Bob’s Red Mill has been one of my favorite brands for a long time and with good reason.
-The company makes a slew of gluten-free flours and products that make living a gluten-free life much tastier.
+Bob’s Red Mill has been one of my favorite brands for a long time, and with good reason.
+The company makes a slew of gluten-free flours and products that make living a gluten-free lifestyle much more manageable and tastier.

 While I love many Bob’s Red Mill products, my favorite is Bob’s Red Mill’s 1:1 gluten-free flour blend.

 I use this flour as a cup-for-cup swap in most baked goods recipes.
 When a recipe calls for one cup of wheat flour, I use one cup of Bob’s 1:1 blend.

 Search my website for the keywords “Bob’s Red Mill,” and you’ll find many inspiring recipes, including this list of 17+ Classic Bob’s Red Mill Gluten-Free Flour Recipes.
 All of my recipes will ensure you are well-fed!